How to spend two weeks in Thailand—the best Thailand itinerary and what to do while you're there!

 On day 9, hop on the ferry and head over to Koh Pha Ngan.
 It’s only about an hour away, but offers a whole new landscape to explore.
 Koh Pha Ngan is popular for the full moon party, so let’s go over that first.

 The Full Moon party isn’t as crazy as you may think it is.
 I expected one of the wildest parties I’ve ever attended and was kind of disappointed.
 The vibe is very similar to just any weekend on Koh Phi Phi.
-Now I will admit, it’s been a while since I went to the full moon party on Koh Pha Ngan (before the whole 2020 debacle), so I also don’t know how things have changed.
+Now I will admit, it’s been a while since I went to the full moon party on Koh Pha Ngan (in 2017, so before the whole 2020 debacle), so I also don’t know how things have changed.
 But at least before this time, it was a party, but nothing overly special.

 You also get stuck with generally high prices and minimum reservations for hotels if you go during the full moon (usually at least a 3 day booking).
 This is a problem if you are following this plan.
 So if you do want to hit the party but want to avoid the hotel issues, an alternative is to stay on Koh Tao the whole time and just take the ferry to Koh Pha Ngan for the party and that’s it.